sarsamurmu/reboost/docs/plugin-api.md

 Here are all the items available in plugin context

 #### `config`
-The configuration object is currently being used.
+The configuration object passed when starting Reboost.

 #### `addDependency`
 Type: `(dependency: string) => void`